Douglas MacArthur

-Raised in a military family in the American Old West, MacArthur was valedictorian at the West Texas Military Academy where he finished high school, and First Captain at the United States Military Academy at West Point, where he graduated top of the class of 1903.
-During the 1914 United States occupation of Veracruz, he conducted a reconnaissance mission, for which he was nominated for the Medal of Honor.
+MacArthur, the son of Medal of Honor recipient Arthur MacArthur Jr., was raised on Army posts in the Old West.
+He was valedictorian of the West Texas Military Academy, and First Captain at the U.S. Military Academy at West Point, where he graduated first in his class in 1903.
+During the 1914 U.S. occupation of Veracruz, he conducted a reconnaissance mission for which he was nominated for the Medal of Honor.
 In 1917, he was promoted from major to colonel and became chief of staff of the 42nd (Rainbow) Division.
-In the fighting on the Western Front during World War I, he rose to the rank of brigadier general, was again nominated for a Medal of Honor, and was awarded the Distinguished Service Cross twice and the Silver Star seven times.

-From 1919 to 1922, MacArthur served as Superintendent of the U.S. Military Academy at West Point, where he attempted a series of reforms.
-His next assignment was in the Philippines, where in 1924 he was instrumental in quelling the Philippine Scout Mutiny.
-In 1925, he became the Army's youngest major general.
-He served on the court-martial of Brigadier General Billy Mitchell and was president of the American Olympic Committee during the 1928 Summer Olympics in Amsterdam.
-In 1930, he became Chief of Staff of the United States Army.
-As such, he was involved in the expulsion of the Bonus Army protesters from Washington, D.C., in 1932, and the establishment and organization of the Civilian Conservation Corps.
-In 1935 he became Military Advisor to the Commonwealth Government of the Philippines.
-He retired from the U.S. Army in 1937 and continued being the chief military advisor to the Philippines.
+On the Western Front during World War I, he rose to the rank of brigadier general, was again nominated for a Medal of Honor, and was awarded the Distinguished Service Cross twice and the Silver Star seven times.
+From 1919 to 1922, MacArthur served as Superintendent of the U.S. Military Academy, where he initiated a series of reforms.
+His next posting was in the Philippines, where in 1924 he was instrumental in quelling the Philippine Scout Mutiny.
+In 1925, MacArthur became the Army's youngest major general at the age of 45, and in 1930 was appointed Chief of Staff of the U.S. Army.
+He was involved in the controversial expulsion of the Bonus Army protesters in Washington, D.C., in 1932, and organized the Civilian Conservation Corps.
+In 1935, MacArthur was appointed Military Advisor to the Commonwealth of the Philippines.
+He retired from the Army in 1937, but continued as an advisor and as a Field Marshal in the Philippine Army from 1936.